2O26/asset-inventory/Containers/AssetHandler/API.md

         "assets": {
           "description": "A map containing all assets present in the state.", "type": "object",
-          "properties": {
-            "^[0-9]+$": {
+          "additionalProperties": {
             "description": "The ID of an asset in the asset inventory.", "type": "object",
             "properties": {
               "Name": {
                 "description": "The name of an asset.",
                 "type": "string"
               },
               "Owner": {
                 "description": "The name of the asset's owner.", "type": "string"
               },
               "Type": {
                 "Description": "An array containing the type(s) of an asset.", "type": "array",
                 "items": {
                   "type": "string"
                 }
               },
               "Created at": {
                 "description": "Time when asset was created.",
                 "type": "string",
                 "format": "date-time"
               },
               "Updated at": {
                 "description": "Time when asset was created.",
                 "type": "string",
                 "format": "date-time"
               },
               "Criticality": {
                 "description": "Criticality of asset.",
                 "type": "integer"
               },
               "Hostname": {
                 "description": "IP of asset (if applicable).
 Will be updated in the future.", "type": "string"
               }
             }
-            }
+          },
+          "propertyNames": {
+            "pattern": "^[0-9]+$"
           },
           "plugins": {
             "description": "A map containing all plugin information related to an asset.",